mayahq/flatland/README.md

 # Flatland

 Flatland is an environment for program synthesis experiments.
-The goal for intelligence systems is to write programs controlling a ‘pen’ to draw the target image.
+The goal is to train models which can write programs controlling a ‘pen’ to draw any arbitrary target image.
+Hence, methods to learn and generate programs in this flow-based "link" language in Flatland may surface insights to tackle more complex real-world tasks as described in the paper "Towards a Measure of General Machine Intelligence" on [arxiv:2109.12075][paper].

+### Syntax

 Flatland's flow-based programs (FBP) are defined as networks of reusable components running "black-box" processes, which communicate via data chunks (called information packets) travelling across predefined connections (think "conveyor belts").
-FBP is simply the coordination logic to compose different reusable components together.
-Hence, methods to learn and generate programs in this flow-based "link" language in Flatland may surface insights to tackle more complex real-world tasks as described in the paper "Towards a Measure of General Machine Intelligence" on [arxiv:2109.12075][paper].
+LISP-style primitives can be used inside Flatland for more complex control.

 ## Installation